spritlesoftware/low-battery-alert/README.md

 Minoot is licensed under the [GNU v3 Public License](https://github.com/HoraApps/LeafPic/blob/master/LICENSE).
 In addition to the terms set by the GNU v3 Public License, we ask that if you use any code from this repository that you send us a message to let us know.

-### About
+### Team

 <img src="./spritle_logo.png" width="200"><br/>

-Minoot is maintained by [Spritle Software](https://www.spritle.com/) .
+Minoot is build by [Spritle Software](https://www.spritle.com/) .
 We ❤ open source and build products using Ruby, Rails, Node JS, Java, Android, Swift, React Native etc .